-It is noted from ETSI TR 103 108 that is a given cell only one transmission is active (i.e. ground station or one aircraft station).
+It is noted from ETSI TR 103 108 that in a given cell only one transmission is active (i.e. ground station or one aircraft station).

-No ATPC has been used.
+It has been assumed that the AS is transmitting at maximum power, i.e. there has been no reduction in transmit power to take account of ATPC.

 Results